Deck the Walls: 6 Smart Reasons Why You Should Paint Your Interior Walls Before Decorating for the Holidays

 We’re often asked, “Is it okay to paint interior walls in the winter?”

 Here in the Pacific Northwest, we all know tht the darker winter months can make rooms feel gloomy.
-That’s especially true if your walls are feature darker tones or old, faded paint.
+That’s especially true if your walls feature darker tones or old, faded paint.

 Refreshing your walls with light, reflective paint colors like linen, cream, or subtle pastels can instantly lift the mood and make the most of limited natural light.